xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

         * _On catalog and product pages_ - "New" labels will be used on catalog pages (like on the screenshot above) AND on product pages (like on the screenshot below):
           ![xc5_productadvisor_new_label_on_productpage.png]({{site.baseurl}}/attachments/ref_2A50nkO9/xc5_productadvisor_new_label_on_productpage.png)

-    *   **Display "New arrivals" block on sidebar (otherwise in center area)**: This setting defines the location of the "New arrivals" block.
-Enable if you want the "New arrivals" block to appear in the sidebar.
-Disable if you want this block to be displayed in the central area of your store site.

-        {% note yellow %}
-        __X-Cart 5.1.x__: Drupal block settings can override this option (when the DrupalConnector addon is enabled).
-        {% endnote %}

-        {% note info %}
-        The setting "Display "New arrivals" block on sidebar (otherwise in center area)" is not available in newer X-Cart versions (X-Cart 5.3.1.4 and later).
-To change the position of the "New arrivals" block, use the {% link "Layout Editor" ref_1xoeCJwy %} in Webmaster mode.
-        {% endnote %}

     *   **Maximum number of products to display in "New arrivals" block**: This setting defines the maximum number of products that can be displayed in the "New arrivals" block.
 Specify a non-zero value; otherwise, 3 products will be displayed by default.
 If the specified value is less than the total amount of products on the complete new arrivals list, that value will be used instead.